tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 Ads in gsearch on both devices have higher CTR compared to bsearch.

 ## Question 6
-Pull organic search, direct type-in, and paid brand search sessions by the month, and show those sessions a % of paid search nonbrand.
+Pull organic search, direct type-in, and paid brand search sessions by the month.

 _Received date: Dec 23, 2012_